Informed Principal Problems in Bilateral Trading: Acknowledgments

 \section{Acknowledgments}

-This paper is a revised and extended version of Chapter 4 of my Ph.D. dissertation at Hitotsubashi University.
-I would like to express my appreciation to my advisor, Akira Okada, and to dissertation committee members, Reiko Aoki, Hideshi Itoh, Takashi Kunimoto, and Takashi Ui, for their insightful comments and suggestions.
-I am grateful to Yu Awaya, Gary Biglaiser, Wonki Cho, Makoto Hanazono, Benjamin E. Hermalin, Akifumi Ishihara, Daniel Kr\"{a}hmer, Joosung Lee, Shintaro Miura, Toshiji Miyakawa, Kota Murayama, Nozomu Muto, Tymofiy Mylovanov, Jun Nakabayashi, Patrick Rey, David Salant, Ryuji Sano, Takashi Shimizu, Yasuhiro Shirata, Ayako Suzuki, Takuro Yamashita, and participants at Kansai Game Theory Seminar, GAMES 2012, 7th International Workshop on Evolution of Standards and Technology, Workshop on Economics of Procurement, 2018 AMES, and EEA-ESEM Cologne 2018 for their thoughtful comments and advice.
-This work was supported by JSPS KAKENHI Grant Numbers 26885081 and 15H03346.
+I am extremely grateful to an editor and three anonymous referees whose insightful comments significantly improved the paper.
+I want to express my gratitude to Akira Okada, Reiko Aoki, Hideshi Itoh, Takashi Kunimoto, and Takashi Ui for their comments and suggestions.
+Further, I want to thank Yu Awaya, Gary Biglaiser, Wonki Cho, Makoto Hanazono, Benjamin E. Hermalin, Akifumi Ishihara, Daniel Kr\"{a}hmer, Joosung Lee, Shintaro Miura, Toshiji Miyakawa, Kota Murayama, Nozomu Muto, Tymofiy Mylovanov, Patrick Rey, David Salant, Ryuji Sano, Takashi Shimizu, Yasuhiro Shirata, Yiman Sun, Takuro Yamashita, and the participants at the Kansai Game Theory Seminar, GAMES 2012, 7th International Workshop on Evolution of Standards and Technology, Workshop on Economics of Procurement, 2018 AMES, and EEA-ESEM Cologne 2018, for their thoughtful comments and advice.
+This work was supported by JSPS KAKENHI Grant Numbers 26885081, 15H03346, and 18K12747.